eBay/metrics-for-develocity-plugin/README.md

         // when querying build data.
 Defaults to 24. develocityMaxConcurrency.set(10)

+        // Optional: Set the maximum number of seconds to wait for an individual build scan to be
+        // processed before skipping it and proceeding with data retrieval.
+This provides some
+        // mitigation if Develocity is slow to return a scan.
+Defaults to 120 seconds. buildScanRetrievalTimeout.set(60)

         // Optional: Add custom summarizers to the plugin.
 These summarizers will be used to
         // build
         summarizers.add(MyCustomSummarizer())